Core Concepts

 id: repo-acme-api

-record_kind: repo
+record_kind: profile

 title: acme/api

-languages: [typescript, sql]
+primary_languages: [typescript, sql]

 ---